TheBestPessimist/cloudflare-tunnel-docker-compose-example/Readme.md

 The important part here is the token `1234567890abcdefghijklmnopqrstuvwxyz`.
 This is secret, so you cannot just paste it in the docker-compose file/push it to github.

 Instead, you can set the environment variable `TUNNEL_TOKEN` to this value.
-You can do that via an `.env` file, or any other way you wish.
+You can do that via an `.env` file, or any other supported way.
 `cloudflared` reads this env value and uses it as if it were provided via CLI.

 # Example